codeaddslife/demo-loopback/README.md

 ```

-Also, allow every customer to see his/her own reservations, `lb acl`:
+Also, allow every customer to their own info, `lb acl`:

 ```
 ?
-Select the model to apply the ACL entry to: reservation ?
+Select the model to apply the ACL entry to: customer ?
 Select the ACL scope: All methods and properties
 ?
 Select the access type: All (match all types)
 ?
 Select the role The user owning the object